jaivigneshvenugopal/grpc-microservice/README.md

     results once they are ready.
 As opposed to a CSV file, a live system would have just a meter that is churning out these values at a fast rate.
 This calls for the need to 'stream' as opposed to sending values in bulk.

+# Additional To-dos
+1. Since the images are hosted on docker-hub, it is possible to spin up container service on AWS to have a live website without the need to run anything locally.
+2. Better error-handling during the read from the excel sheet, since there could be irrational values.
+Right now, I am skipping values that could be wrong, but this could be better written.
+3.